ALCOHOL IS MORE EXPENSIVE TO RUN AND YOU WILL SACRIFICE PERFORMANCE

 Jeremy York is one of the most under-recognized top bracket racers in the country.
 Jeremy doesn't race a majority of the big money races but when he shows up with his silver and orange dragsters the "players" know he is someone who will need to be dealt with.
 York has been using alcohol injection for nearly ten years and has an uncanny ability to make the right decisions at the stripe.
 Jeremy said, "I have driven Flying Toilet and Terminator cars and believe that the Terminator is a little quicker as far as response time but neither has done anything unexpected.
 After second thought my Toilets were on lower powered engines so that could be some of what I sense with the two systems.
 No issues here"

 Jim "Shorty" Rader is the 2010 NHRA Division 3 Super Pro Champion and is a three-time track champion since installing his first alcohol injection unit around the year 2000.
 Shorty finds no basis in this statement and had the following to say.
 "The alcohol injection can actually get you out of trouble at the stripe if you make a mistake.
 You can actually accelerate the car if you have lost momentum and still have time to get back out in front."

-KillerRONS.COM owner James Monroe and consultant Scott Offermann have four track championships and three division championships between them and neither can think of any instance that alcohol injection failed them at the stripe.
+KillerRONS.COM owner James Monroe and consultant Scott Offermann have seven track championships and three division championships between them and neither can think of any instance that alcohol injection failed them at the stripe.
 If the above racers don't convince you that this statement is incorrect ask an alcohol injection racer at the track and see if this has ever been an issue for them.
 Odds are they will not know what you are speaking of.